seanliyucheng/Gradescope-Deadline-Tracker/README.md

 # Gradescope-Deadline-Tracker

 The project captures the upcoming deadlines on gradescope. deadline_tracker.py will scan through all courses and find things that are due in the next 7 days and save to tmp.txt.
 It runs once per day at 6am every morning.
 11.exe is a software I bought elsewhere.
 It reads txt files and sends it to selected wechat friends.
-This is a crappy tool I wrote for myself, feel free to use it if you need.
+This project a crappy tool I wrote for myself, feel free to use it if you need.
 Please contact me if you need to use it for commercial purposes.